Lucy Maynard Salmon: Education and early career

-Salmon was born in Fulton, Oswego County, New York, to George and Maria Clara Maynard Salmon.
-Her mother, Maria Clara Maynard, was the first principal of the Fulton Female Seminary.
+Salmon was born in 1853 in Fulton, Oswego County, New York, to George and Maria Clara Maynard Salmon.
+Salmon's mother, Maria Clara Maynard, was the first principal of the Fulton Female Seminary.
 Salmon attended Falley Seminary, in Fulton.
-She moved to Ann Arbor in 1871, and graduated from Ann Arbor High School in 1872.
-She received her bachelor's degree in history from the University of Michigan, Ann Arbor, in 1876.
+Salmon moved to Ann Arbor in 1871, and graduated from Ann Arbor High School in 1872.
+Salmon entered the University of Michigan in 1872, one year after it began to admit women, and received her Bachelor's degree in History in 1876.

 Salmon served as assistant principal and later principal of McGregor High School in McGregor, Iowa, from 1876-1881.
-Salmon received her M.A. from the University of Michigan's School of Political Science in 1883.
+Salmon returned to the University of Michigan and received her History M.A. from the University of Michigan's School of Political Science in 1883.
 A version of her master's thesis, "History of the Appointing Power of the President," was published in the first volume of the Papers of the American Historical Association in 1886.
-In 1886 she attended Bryn Mawr where she studied with Woodrow Wilson.
+In 1886 Salmon attended Bryn Mawr where she studied with Woodrow Wilson.
 The following year, Vassar College hired Salmon to establish its history department and serve as Associate Professor of History.
 She was appointed a full professor at the end of her second year, in 1889.

 Professional service

 Salmon joined the fledgling American Historical Association (AHA) in 1885.
 In 1897 the Executive Committee of the AHA asked Salmon to serve on the Association’s Committee of Seven, which largely defined the way history would be taught at the high school level.
-She was the only woman to serve on the committee.
+Salmon was the only woman to serve on the committee.
 As part of her work on the Committee, Salmon traveled to Germany to study the way history was taught in the secondary schools there.
-She delivered her findings to the AHA in an address in December 1897, and they were also published as an appendix to the Committee's report The Study of History in Schools.
+Salmon delivered her findings to the AHA in an address in December 1897, and they were also published as an appendix to the Committee's report The Study of History in Schools.

 In the late nineteenth and early twentieth centuries, Salmon was one of the few women historians to speak regularly at the annual meetings of the AHA.
 In 1915 the Association’s members elected Salmon to serve on the Executive Council; she was the first woman to serve on the committee.